CurveDocs/curve-docs/docs/crvUSD/priceaggregator.md

 ### `admin`
 !!! description "`PriceAggregator.admin() -> address: view`"

-    Getter for the admin of the contract.
+    Getter for the admin of the contract, which is the Curve DAO OwnershipAgent.

     Returns: admin (`address`).